Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-naming.md

     def return_salary(self): # return?
         pass

     def acquire_manager(self): # acquire?
-No one will remember which "get" synonym goes where. pass
+        pass
 ```
+No one will remember which "get" synonym goes where.
+This can only lead to frustration.
+Just pick your verb and stick to it.

 ### Conclusion

 Naming is difficult.